eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 of the attestation schema and register it in the catalogue of schemes for the attestation of attributes.
 The registration SHALL include a reference to the corresponding Attestation Rulebook.

+The following High-Level Requirement is proposed to be added under Topic 25:

+**CAT_11**
+A request to include  or to modify an attribute in the catalogue of attributes SHALL indicate how a verification point for an attribute  can be used

 ### 3.2 High-Level Requirements to be changed
 The requirements specified in Topics 25 and 26 shall be removed, as they are considered outdated.
 In addition, the content of these topics shall be updated to reflect the conclusions of